Mohmmed-Ali/strider/README.md

 # Strider

-Strider is a distributed RDF stream processing engine, which supports basic continuous SPARQL query processing, **RDFS+** and **OWL:sameAS**.
+Strider is a distributed RDF stream processing engine, which supports basic continuous SPARQL query processing, **RDFS+** and **OWL:sameAS** reasoning.
 The project is a part of French national environmental project [WAVES FUI #17](http://www.waves-rsp.org).

 # Relative Publication